TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/docusearch_portfolio_case_study.md

 Instead of hiding documents in a database, I built everything on the filesystem:
 - Documents live in a real directory structure
 - AI agents can use standard file operations
-- Humans can access files directly if needed
+- People can access files directly if needed
 - The system orchestrates between file storage and vector embeddings

 This emerged from understanding how AI agents actually prefer to work—they're more comfortable with file operations than database queries.